Generalized splines on arbitrary graphs: Existence of generalized splines and lower bounds on the rank of

 \section{Existence of generalized splines and lower bounds on the rank of $R_G$}

-We now address a fundamental question: do nontrivial generalized splines exist for an arbitrary edge-labeled graph $(G,\alpha)$?
-We solved this question in the case of edge-labeled cycles $(C_n, \alpha)$ in Theorem \ref{thm: Cycle1}.
+We now address a fundamental question: do nontrivial generalized splines exist for an arbitrary edge--labeled graph $(G,\alpha)$?
+We solved this question in the case of edge--labeled cycles $(C_n, \alpha)$ in Theorem \ref{thm: Cycle1}.
 The answer in that case (yes) leads naturally to a stronger result: Equation \eqref{LinIndepent for RCn} actually identifies a collection of generalized splines that are linearly independent when $R$ is an integral domain.
+The condition that $R$ be an integral domain is crucial, as Bowden and the third author show in forthcoming work \cite{BT}.

 Similarly, we will answer the existence question for generalized splines on arbitrary $(G,\alpha)$ (yes, unless $G$ consists of a single vertex) by constructing a collection of generalized splines that are linearly independent when $R$ is an integral domain.
 This provides a lower bound on the rank of $R_G$ as an $R$-module when $R_G$ is a free $R$-module, and constructs a collection of generators associated to vertices when the ideal $\alpha(e)$ is principal for each edge $e$.
 All of these hypotheses are satisfied for the generalized splines used to construct equivariant cohomology and equivariant $K$-theory, where constructing bases is an important and well-studied question \cite{GuZ1}, \cite{GT}.
-Geometrically, Theorem \ref{thm: Complete2} and Corollary \ref{cor: free submodule} partially extend existing results on flow-up classes in equivariant cohomology, since we broaden the class of varieties for which we can construct linearly-independent rank $n$ collection of flow-up classes.
+Geometrically, Theorem \ref{thm: Complete2} and Corollary \ref{cor: free submodule} partially extend existing results on flow-up classes in equivariant cohomology, since we broaden the class of varieties for which we can construct linearly-independent rank $n$ collections of flow-up classes.
 The result is new for equivariant $K$-theory.
 We note, however, that our flow-up classes are generally not a basis for $R_G$.

-We begin with a linear algebra lemma that we include for the sake of completeness.